-Here are some ideas that worked for me in my teaching.
+Here are some ideas (routines and expectations) that worked for me in my teaching.
 I didn’t use all of them with every class except for Teaching Expectations.
 The other ideas were used as I needed them.
 I’d see a deficit and try to fill it with a game, story, or activity that helped the class learn a new behavior.

 On This Page